noamico/bullmq-extra/README.md

 // The result of the onComplete function will be added to the target queue

-*IMPORTANT NOTE: Accumulation keys must be non-recurring across the lifetime of the application.
+*IMPORTANT NOTE: Join keys must be non-recurring across the lifetime of the application.
 Key recurrence may cause unexpected side effects.

 ```